JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/visualizing.md

 ![Visualizing tutorial 2](http://i.imgur.com/46AomXm.png)

-`plot_billiard()` also sets up the axis to have equal aspect ration and sets up the axis limits to be large enough to contain the entire billiard.
+`plot_billiard()` also sets up the axis to have equal aspect ratio and sets up the axis limits to be just large enough to contain the entire billiard.